-To reach the property from Boulder travel west on Hwy 7.
-The property is located on the west side of the road.
+To reach the property from Allenspark travel north on the Peak to Peak Hwy.
 Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes could be south on Hwy 7 to the city of Allenspark or north on to Hwy 7 to the town of Estes Park.
+Two main evacuation routes could be south on Big Owl Road to the Peak to Peak Hwy and on to the city of Allenspark or north on the Peak To Peak Hwy to Estes Park.